csorbakristof/learning_ai/AUT_KiirasEsBiralatiSablonGeneralo/spec.md

 - If a word document already exists, overwrite it.
 - String replacement should happen case sensitive and globally as we can be sure there will be only a single match.
 - If the word template file does not exist, issue an error.
-- Start Microsoft Word if needed and at the end, close it.
+- For this macro, start a new instance of Microsoft Word and at the end, close it.
-- If there is an error, show a detailed error message and stop the processing of further rows.
+- If there is an error, show a detailed error message and stop the processing entirely (finish the macro).
 - Show progress indication as this procedure may take a long time.
 Use the status bar in excel.
 - At the end, show a report what has been done and whether there were errors.
 - Word does not need to be visible.